LAND BASED YOGA

 As in all of our trainings, we emphasize the 8 Limbs of Yoga, so advanced practice skills are not necessary to enroll.
 What is important is a desire to improve your personal yoga practice and to help others find peace through yoga.
 We believe there is a place for everyone who is called to teach yoga, and our physical abilities or limitations shouldn’t hold us back from sharing the joy of yoga.
 So, whether you want to learn to teach a physically challenging class, a restorative, relaxing class or something in between, our teacher training is designed to fit your needs.

 After completing our 200-hour Yoga instructor training program, you will hold the designation of CYT - Certified Yoga Teacher.
-You must renew every two years.
+You must renew every year (12 months).

 HOW DO I RENEW?
 You can renew both CYT and Aqua Yoga Certs by clicking here.